 It seems like people either love raisins or hate them.
 If you’re in the love camp, this bread is for you.
 Unlike many raisin breads, this one doesn’t have any cinnamon, so the raisins really stand out.
 While it’s enriched with butter, egg, and a bit of sugar, the bread isn’t particularly sweet, which makes it perfect for making French toast.
 Of course, you can’t go wrong with toasting it, spreading it with salted butter, and topping it with cinnamon sugar.
 However you like to eat it, it’s a great addition to your weekend brunch menu or a special treat during the week.

-Summer is grilling time.
-You’re spending the time to make the perfect burger, so don’t forget to pair it with a great bun!
 These knotted rolls will stand up to a loaded burger and are also great for sandwiches like chicken salad or pulled pork.
+Also available topped with onion.